AbsaOSS/cobrix/README.md

 ```sbt
 sbt ++{scala_version} jacoco
 ```
-Code coverage will be generated on path:
+Code coverage will be generated at:
 ```
 {project-root}/cobrix/{module}/target/scala-{scala_version}/jacoco/report/html
 ```

 ### Reading Cobol binary files from Hadoop/local and querying them

-1. Create a Spark ```SQLContext```
+1. Create a Spark SQLContext.

-2. Start a ```sqlContext.read``` operation specifying ```za.co.absa.cobrix.spark.cobol.source``` as the format
+2. Initiate a sqlContext.read operation, specifying za.co.absa.cobrix.spark.cobol.source as the format.

-3. Inform the path to the copybook describing the files through ```... .option("copybook", "path_to_copybook_file")```.
+3. Provide the path to the copybook describing the files via ```... .option("copybook", "path_to_copybook_file")```.
-   - By default the copybook is expected to be in the default Hadoop filesystem (HDFS, S3, etc).
+- By default, the copybook is expected to be in the default Hadoop filesystem (HDFS, S3, etc.).
-   - You can specify that a copybook is located in the local file system by adding `file://` prefix.
+   - You can specify that a copybook is located in the local file system by adding the `file://` prefix.
-   - For example, you can specify a local file like this `.option("copybook", "file:///home/user/data/copybook.cpy")`.
+   - For example, you can specify a local file as follows: `.option("copybook", "file:///home/user/data/copybook.cpy")`.
-   - Alternatively, instead of providing a path to a copybook file you can provide the contents of the copybook itself by using `.option("copybook_contents", "...copybook contents...")`.
+   - Alternatively, instead of providing a path to a copybook file, you can provide its contents directly using `.option("copybook_contents", "...copybook contents...")`.
-   - You can store the copybook in the JAR itself at resources section in this case use `jar://` prefix, e.g.: `.option("copybook", "jar:///copybooks/copybook.cpy")`.
+   - You can store the copybook within the JAR's resources section; in this case, use the `jar://` prefix, e.g.: `.option("copybook", "jar:///copybooks/copybook.cpy")`.

-4. Inform the path to the Hadoop directory containing the files: ```... .load("s3a://path_to_directory_containing_the_binary_files")```
+4. Provide the path to the Hadoop directory containing the files: ```... .load("s3a://path_to_directory_containing_the_binary_files")```.

-5. Inform the query you would like to run on the Cobol Dataframe
+5. Specify the query you would like to run on the COBOL DataFrame.

-Below is an example whose full version can be found at ```za.co.absa.cobrix.spark.cobol.examples.SampleApp``` and ```za.co.absa.cobrix.spark.cobol.examples.CobolSparkExample```
+A full example can be found in `za.co.absa.cobrix.spark.cobol.examples.SampleApp` and `za.co.absa.cobrix.spark.cobol.examples.CobolSparkExample`.

 ```scala
 val sparkBuilder = SparkSession.builder().appName("Example")